jblairpdx/GIScience_I/labs/Lab_0.md

 * R:\GEOG481\Student_Data: Will contain a subfolder with your Duck ID (among others).
 This will be referred to regularly as your 'student folder'.

 **IMPORTANT: Be sure to save your work to your student folder on the R: drive.** The SSIL computers will allow you to save files to the local computer's drives; however files on these drives are deleted regularly, and you should not count on them beyond the immediate time on that computer.

+### 4 - Create folders

+To create a new folder on the filesystem:

+1. Open *Windows Explorer*.
+2. Navigate to your student folder.
+3. Right-click with the mouse in a blank area of the window.
+4. Select `New->Folder` from the context menu that appears.
+5. A folder will appear in the window.
+Type the name of the folder.

+For each lab, you will create a new subfolder within your student folder.
+Name the new folder with the word 'Lab' followed by the lab number (e.g. Lab1); no spaces.

+### 5 - Select, copy, move, delete, and rename

+To select files or folders, you just need to single-click on them.
+To select more than one, you can:

+* Click on one item, hold the shift key, then click on another.
+The two items plus any between them will be selected.
+* Click on one item, hold the Ctrl key, and click on any others you wish to select.
+All clicked items will stay selected.
+* Click and hold in a blank spot in the window, then drag across the items you wish to select.

+Initiate copying selectd items using the menu item `Edit->Copy`, or use the keyoard shortcut `Ctrl+C`.
+Place the copies somewhere using `Edit->Paste` or keyboard shortcut `Ctrl-V`.
+Be sure to have the window set to the location you want to place the copies in.

+To move selected items, drag and drop the icon(s) into the destination folder as represented in the same window, the folder tree, or another window altogether.
+Alternatively, use the menu item `Edit->Cut` of keyboard shortcut `Crtl-X` to initiate a move, then paste it with the same process as copying used.

+To delete a selected item, you can: drag and drop it into the Recycle Bin icon; right-click the item and choose `Delete` from the context menu; or press the delete key.

+**WARNING:** Non-local files (e.g. on the SSIL server) are permanently deleted when put in the Recycle Bin.
+This action cannot be undone.

+### 6- Extract files from an archive (zipfile)

+Large files and collections of files available on the internet are often combined into a single file and compressed to save space.
+Once donwloaded, the file will need to be unpacked before its contents can be used.
+To extract the contents:

+1. Open *Windows Explorer*.
+2. Navigate to the location of the archive file.
+3. Right-click on the filename, and select `Extract to Folder` from the context menu.
+4. Type the name of the folder to create & unpack to when prompted, and click `OK`.